 I can never cut the strings.
 Never.
 All his life he needs me.
 I have to do it.
 I’m his mum.
 Michael’ll leave one day.
 Make his own way.
 Might come back if he needs me and I’ll put my mum badge back on.
 But I can’t take off my mum badge with Daniel.
 I can never do that with him.

-The Badge is an essential, moving, and indeed educational production for anyone interested in quality drama, regardless of whether you’re personally affected by the subject matter.
-It’s available via BBC iPlayer until 27 December.
+A Badge is an essential, moving, and indeed educational production for anyone interested in quality drama, regardless of whether you’re personally affected by the subject matter.

 You can find my other radio-related posts here.